 Eagle – West

-Average days on market dropped to 41, while the median was a mere 23 days.
-Think about that – three weeks, two days was the middle of the range.
-Many homes are going under contract in less than a week.
-We may not be quite to summer 2016 levels of crazy – and that’s a good thing – but demand is high for affordable Eagle County homes.
+Average days on market rose to 72, while the median was 37 days, creeping past the one-month line for the second time since April.
+The western market still sees affordably priced homes going under contract in less than a week.
+We may not be “summer 2015” levels of crazy – and that’s a good thing for the market as a whole – but demand is high for Eagle County homes, especially at lower price points.

 Pending Sales: A count of all the listings that went into “Pending” status during the reported period.
 Pending listings are counted at the end of the reported period.
 Each listing is counted only one time.
 If a listing goes into Pending, out of Pending then back into Pending all in one reported period, this listing would only be counted once.
 This is the most real-time measure possible for home buyer activity, as it measures signed contracts on sales rather than the actual closed sales.
 As such, it is called a “leading indicator” of buyer demand.